kubernetes/kops/docs/aws.md

 aws s3api put-bucket-versioning --bucket prefix-example-com-state-store  --versioning-configuration Status=Enabled
 ```

+Information regarding cluster state store location must be set when using `kops` cli see [state store](state.md) for further information.

 ### Sharing an S3 bucket across multiple accounts

 It is possible to use a single S3 bucket for storing kops state for clusters